Racial and Ethnic Diversity in Elite Ballet Companies

 Recognizing the need for change, several initiatives have been launched to foster diversity in ballet.
 Project Plié, an outreach program by the American Ballet Theatre, aims to train diverse students and arts administrators and provide scholarships and support for dancers of color.
 This initiative is designed to enhance the chances of success for underrepresented communities in professional ballet.
 Ballet Austin is also participating in these diversity initiatives, collaborating with other major ballet companies to improve representation and outreach efforts within their communities.

 The Equity Project is another significant initiative to improve racial equity in ballet.
-With participation from 21 organizations, including Dance Theatre of Harlem and Dance/USA, the project works to increase the representation of Black dancers across professional companies.
+With participation from 21 organizations, including the Dance Theatre of Harlem and Dance/USA, the project aims to increase the representation of Black dancers in professional companies.
 Collaborative efforts like these signal a shift towards a more inclusive ballet world and demonstrate a commitment to nurturing talent from underrepresented communities.

 Personal Stories from Dancers of Color